September 29, 2011

 Premises Liability Claim

 FORT LAUDERDALE, Fla. — Quintairos, Prieto, Wood & Boyer, P.A.
-(QPWB) trial attorneys David M. Tarlow, a partner in the firm’s Fort Lauderdale office and David S. Mitchell, obtained a directed verdict on behalf of U-Haul, at the close of plaintiffs’ evidence based on negligence claims.
+(QPWB) trial attorney David M. Tarlow, a partner in the firm’s Fort Lauderdale office, obtained a directed verdict on behalf of U-Haul, at the close of plaintiffs’ evidence based on negligence claims.

 The plaintiff, Luevenia Jackson, a 49-year-old female, tripped and fell on a cracked and broken piece of concrete in the pavement while walking within the parking lot of a U-Haul self storage facility.
 The plaintiffs’ retained expert opined that the cracked and broken pavement violated multiple provisions of the building code and constituted a dangerous and unsafe condition.